zranger1/PixelblazePatterns/README.md

 Requires a 2D display and appropriate pixel mapper.
 Note that you **MUST** set your display dimensions in the pattern code for things to work correctly.

+## gpiosynchronizer.js
+ A set of utility functions that let you use the Pixelblaze's GPIO capability to synchronize patterns between two Pixelblazes.
+It requires a only small amount of soldering, and minor changes to your pattern.
+No external hardware or software are needed.

+ **CAUTION:**  Soldering and basic electronic skills required!
+To use this, you must connect two GPIO pins on each Pixelblaze -- one pin for reading, the other for writing.
+Be very sure that your Pixelblazes are connected to a common ground, or this will almost certainly not work.

+ I used GPIO4 and GPIO5 because they were easy to solder, and easy to use.
+The software lets you choose which pin is used for reading and which for writing, software you can wire your pins crossing 4-5, 5-4 if you want to use the same pattern on both Pixelblazes, or you can wire them straight across 4-4, 5-5, and cross in software by using initGPIO(4,5) on one Pixelblaze and initGPIO(5,4) on the other.

+ To use te software, wire up your Pixelblazes, copy the utility code into your pattern and:
+ - Call initGPIO(inPin,outPin) to set up your GPIO pins
+ - Call synchronize(delta) from your beforeRender() function
+ - Call syncTime() instead of time() for things that need to be synchronized.
+ - To manually initiate synchronization, call requestSync()

+ That's it -- your Pixelblazes will synchronize as soon as both are running a gpiosynchronizer-equipped pattern.
+If sync drifts over time, or because of user action, you can add calls to requestSync() as needed.

 ## darkbolt.js
 Fires an accelerating bolt of darkness down a colored strip.
 A nice effect on long linear strips.
 There are sliders to control background color, bolt size, speed and direction.